sbelectronics/eta-3400/README.md

 # as an alternative to minicom, picocom can be used
 sudo apt-get -y install picocom picocom /dev/ttyS0 --baud 2400 -p 1 -d 7 -y e

+Note: You'll want to set an end-of-line delay in minicom or picocom if you want to be able to do text uploads to basic.
+I recommend 325 milliseconds.
+Otherwise, your terminal might send the next character while basic is saving the freshly-entered line, and the first character of the next line will be lost.
 ```

+## Static RAM Notes

+My tests of several 62256 RAM variants that I obtained.
+Note that I have only performed a short test on each one to verify whether
+BASIC loaded properly and was able to run a short program.
+Your mileage may vary.

+* AS6C62256-55PCN (Mouser) 55ns part DOES NOT WORK correctly.
+70ns part (-70PCN) is fine but hard to find.
+* HM62256LP-12 (Jameco 42850).
+According to catalog is a 150ns part, but as received with -12 number is probably 120ns.
+Tested and works.
+* KM62256BLP-10 (Jameco 42833).
+100ns.
+Tested and works.
+* HM62256BLP-7 (Jameco 82472).
+70ns low power.
+DOES NOT WORK.
+* MS62256L-70PC (ebay).
+70ns.
+Tested and works.
+* CY62256NLL-70PXC.
+70ns.
+Tested and works.

 ## Gerbers